ProseMirror/website/markdown/guide/state.md

 [`getState`](##state.Plugin.getState) method, which can be used to fetch the plugin state from a full editor state object.

+Because the editor state is a persistent (immutable) object, and plugin state is part of that object, plugin state values must be immutable.
+I.e. their `apply` method must return a new value, rather than changing the old, if they need to change, and no other code should change them.

 It is often useful for plugins to add some extra information to a transaction.
 For example, the undo history, when performing an actual undo, will mark the resulting transaction, so that when the plugin